AscendingPassage.com HOME PAGE.

 and finally to range them in rows here in these strange chambers,

-where they stand as if in ambuscade on either side of us as we pass?
+where they stand as if in ambush on either side of us as we pass?

 Each in its turn has contained quite comfortably the mummy of a bull